cjbarnes/cjbarnes.github.io/_posts/2015-03-26-uk-strtotime.md

 ## the problem with strtotime (outside the US)

-However, with this flexibility comes one crucial problem, caused by the difference between American and British English date order.<!--more--> Consider a common English abbreviated date:
+However, with this flexibility comes one crucial problem, caused by the difference between American and European date order.<!--more--> Consider a common English abbreviated date:

 > **1/12/2015**

-For British English speakers, that date is 1st of December 2015; but for American English speakers, the day and month are reversed, leading to the date January 12th 2015.
+For British, Australian, and European readers, that date is 1st of December 2015; but for Americans, the day and month are reversed, leading to the date January 12th 2015.

-Clearly `strtotime` has to have a consistent way to deal with this ambiguity.
-PHP's solution is reasonable, but not at all satisfactory for British English users:
+Clearly this type of date is ambiguous, and `strtotime` has to have a consistent way to deal with it.
+PHP's solution is not at all satisfactory for European users:

 <figure class="quote">
 > Dates in the *m/d/y* or *d-m-y* formats are disambiguated by looking at the separator between the various components: if the separator is a slash (/), then the American *m/d/y* is assumed; whereas if the separator is a dash (-) or a dot (.), then the European *d-m-y* format is assumed.